Last updated March 1st, 2023

 Nowadays all memorial cards are printed digitally.
 This makes them very durable even without any extra finishing.
 Digital printing paper is always heavily coated.
 It is almost like a sheet of plastic.

 The paper used for printing memorial cards is about 300 gram per square metre (GSM).
 You may ask why not 400 or heavier?
-The answer is simple – heavier paper would not fold – and memorial cards are folded.
+The answer is simple: because heavier paper would not fold well and thus the cards would not fit well into envelope (memorial cards are folded).

-Bear in mind that memorial cards are laminated – this adds to the overall stiffness too.
+Bear in mind that memorial cards are laminated – this adds a good bit to the overall stiffness too.
 While non-laminated 350gsm paper folds without problems, it will give trouble once laminated.
+Spine cracking is also more likely to occur above 300gsm.
+The thicker paper simply has to stretch more where bent/folding occurs.

 Toner that is used by digital printing differs from traditional printers’ ink.
 It consists of tiny plastic particles that form image on electrically charged drum and then they get fused to the paper using high temperature.

-So the technique is very different from ink-based printing methods used for large printing runs.
+So the technique is very different from ink-based printing methods like offset printing used for large runs.

 Lamination gives memorial cards their shiny / glossy look and greatly improves durability of the cards.